sjmikler/reproducing-comparing-rewinding-and-finetuning/README.md

 If you have multiple GPU available, you can use `--gpu` flag to choose which should be used.
 Otherwise, only the first GPU will be used (`/device:GPU:0`).
-To use second GPU, you can run:
+To use the second GPU, you can run:

 ```
 python run.py --exp=experiments/resnet-20-one-shot.yaml --gpu=1